-I, as any passionate winemaker, have always believed that wines are born in the vineyard, and that we winemakers are simply stewards of the land.
+As any passionate winemaker, I have always believed that wines are born in the vineyard, and that we winemakers are simply stewards of the land.
 It’s all about the confuluence of soil and climate and topography, or as the French would say, ‘terroir’.

 In addition to our Estate Vineyards, we source some amazing fruit from some of our favorite vineyard in the Central Coast.
 In the newly minted Los Alamos Valley AVA, we look after about 4 acres of Syrah at Watch Hill Vineyard.
 The sandy soils and steep hillsides there ensure amazingly concentrated and rich wines, with a balanced natural acidity from the cool climate.

 From further afield, we work with Slide Hill Vineyard in the Edna Valley, that results in a stunningly unique expression of Syrah.
 We only care for one acre there, so production is always tiny.

 I am forever curious about OPV (Other People's Vineyards) and their potential for amazing Syrah.
 So, you can often find me driving the back roads and driving people crazy with questions about what is being planted where and why.
 Sometimes we take on new sources rather whimsically.
 The great thing is that you all only ever hear about them when they turn out exceedingly well.

 Keep up to date on the latest wine releases, events, and promotions.